domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Language is a purely relational system.
 Words have no inner essence.

 ## Erwin Schrödinger, Austrian-Irish Physicist
-The growth of the bacterium could be analyzed as a reduction in the entropy of its part of the universe. --From Erwin Schrodinger book: What is Life?
+The growth of the bacterium could be analyzed as a reduction in the entropy of its part of the universe. --From Erwin Schrödinger book: What is Life?
 (1943)

 ## Max Weber, Sociologist
 The collapse of values proliferates in capitalism.